 InterGenerate Teaching Garden

-Family Teaching Series
+Family Teaching Series:

 The Friends of John Jay Homestead is partnering with InterGenerate to present a 6-week gardening series about planting, the growing season, and the life cycle of plants in its Teaching Garden.
 This class is for families with children ages 4-10.
 Children make the farm-to-table connection through hands-on planting and tending a vegetable garden while exploring plant parts, ecology and, of course, bugs!
 All food grown in these Giving Gardens is donated to several organizations supporting those in need.

 The 6-week series is limited to 10 families for a fee of $175 per family.
-Wait-listed families will be offered early sign-up for the Summer or Fall series.

 Registrants: This class requires participation in harvesting and delivering food to several organizations that provide the fresh produce we grow, to families in need.
 When you register, you will be asked to use SignUp Genius to commit to tend the garden, harvest or deliver one week per session.